 I've been a consultant since early 2002.
-During my career, I joined teams of all sizes to help them develop software for their customers.
+During the past 17 years, I've joined teams of all sizes to help them develop software for their customers.

 I'm a strong believer in continuous improvement.
 I'm always on the lookout for new things to learn that will help me get better at what I do.
 Once I learn something, I love sharing that knowledge with others.
 In fact, I made teaching and mentoring my mission.

-If you're part of a team of developers who is looking to improve in of these topics, I might be able to help.
+If you're part of a team of developers who is looking to improve their skills in one of these topics, I might be able to help.
 Here's what I can do for you.

 When you first approach a new topic, it's easy to feel overwhelmed by the sheer amount of information available to you.
 It's hard to know where to start.
 In those cases, the easiest way to jump-start your learning is it to have someone come in and point you in the right direction, help you separate the signal from the noise.